-Starting your application early will help ensure you have plenty of time to gather required materials (such as transcripts), transfer credits, apply for financial aid, and complete the University of Wisconsin System Online Admission Application.
+Starting your application early will ensure you have plenty of time to gather required materials (such as transcripts), transfer credits, apply for financial aid, and complete the University of Wisconsin System Online Admission Application.

-- Prerequisite coursework in four courses: Introduction to psychology, introduction to biology, introduction to public speaking, and composition II; UW campus equivalents or other college/university equivalents may be substituted
+- Prerequisite coursework in four courses: introduction to psychology, introduction to biology, introduction to public speaking, and composition II; UW campus equivalents or other college/university equivalents may be substituted.

-- Official college transcripts
+- Official college transcripts.

 How to Apply

 Formal admission to the program will be determined by the campus to which you apply.
-Please refer to our FAQ page regarding any specific requirements.

 Financial aid is available to students who qualify.
 See our Tuition and Financial Aid page for details.